Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Long-range CNOT with error detection

 In both modes, the unitary entangle-disentangle protocol achieves consistently and significantly higher average gate fidelity than the measurement-based protocol for teleportation across up to at least $40$ qubits (Figs.~\ref{fig:teleported_cnot_results}(b) and (c)).
 We achieve $\gtrsim 90\%$ average gate fidelity up to 20Q in shot-by-shot experiments and up to 30Q when incorporating readout error mitigation in post-processing.
 Experiments with and without error detection both outperform the benchmark, demonstrating the relevance of the protocol design to performance.
 Taking advantage of the in-built error detection protocol reduces the effective gate infidelity by around $50\%$.
 The highest performance is achieved when also incorporating readout error mitigation in post-processing, consistent with the known error budgets for currently available devices, in which gate errors are lower than readout errors.
-For these experiments, the discarded fraction (fraction of experiments identified as failed in the error-detection routine) grows to approximately $80\%$ for the largest gate teleportation lengths in shot-by-shot mode: see App.~\ref{app:cnot}.
+It is important to emphasize the reasonably low runtime overhead due to the error detection of our protocol---for these experiments, the discarded fraction (fraction of experiments identified as failed in the error-detection routine) grows to at most approximately $80\%$ for the largest gate teleportation lengths in shot-by-shot mode: see App.~\ref{app:cnot}.
 There, we also provide an expanded comparison between the unitary entangle-disentangle protocol and the measurement-based protocol.